-- Pipe swirls at the outside round edge of the white meringue that you have already spread onto baking paper, to completely encircle it
+- Pipe swirls around the outside edge of the white meringue circle that you have already spread onto baking paper, to completely encircle it.

 - Bake the meringue for approx 1 hour and 30 minutes (until the base comes away for the paper easily and cleanly).
 Turn the oven off, leaving the meringue inside to cool with the oven.